If you're stressed, whether by your job or something more personal, the first step to feeling better is to identify the cause.

 Connect with people

 A good support network of colleagues, friends and family can ease your work troubles and help you see things in a different way.

-Here in the UK, we work the longest hours in Europe, meaning we often don't spend enough time doing things we really enjoy.
+Many of us work long hours, meaning we often don't spend enough time doing things we really enjoy.

-"We all need to take some time for socialising, relaxation or exercise," says Professor Cooper.
+It's important to take some time for socialising, relaxation or exercise.

-Setting yourself goals and challenges, whether at work or outside, such as learning a new language or a new sport, helps build confidence.
-This will help you deal with stress.
+Setting yourself goals and challenges, whether at work or outside, such as learning a new language or a new sport, can help build confidence.
+This may help you deal with stress.